 How do we go about fixing it?
 We first need to understand where the imbalances are!
 At the Hormone Rebalance Centre, our patients commonly go through advanced hormone testing and comprehensive assessment of symptoms and medical history to piece together where the metabolic disruptions are and hence what the best treatment options are for each person.

-There is no one way to correct hormonal imbalances and in fact the best results come from taking a multi-factorial approach.
+There is no one way to correct hormonal imbalances and in fact, the best results come from taking a multi-factorial approach.
 It’s important not to overlook the simple yet monumental factors that got you to these imbalances in the first place and in fact tackle those first.
 Here are some of the factors we recommend you explore:

-2) Stress management and adequate sleep: our bodies have a natural rhythm, whereby cortisol, our stress hormone, should be highest during the day, providing you with good energy and resiliency, and lower at night so that you can sleep well.
+- Stress management and adequate sleep: our bodies have a natural rhythm, whereby cortisol, our stress hormone, should be highest during the day, providing you with good energy and resiliency, yet lower at night so that you can sleep well.
 Improper fluctuations in cortisol will lead to sleep disturbance and low daytime energy.
 There are general factors such as exercise, good sleep routine, meditation and other stress management practices that simply cannot be overstated and should be part of any hormonal rebalancing efforts.

-3) Natural “re-setters”: there are many great herbal and nutritional formulations that can help your body’s system reset.
-For example, adaptogenic herbs such as ashwaganda, ginseng and rhodiola to name a few are known for their balancing properties and ability to help the body adapt to stress whether cortisol is too high or too low.
+- Natural “re-setters”: there are many great botanical and nutritional formulations that can help your body’s system reset.
+For example, adaptogenic herbs such as ashwaganda, ginseng and rhodiola, to name a few, are well known for their balancing properties and ability to help the body “adapt” to stress whether cortisol is too high or too low.
 Vitex (chasteberry) is another great herb that acts on the hypothalamus and pituitary glands to help reset the reproductive system, normalize periods and reduce PMS symptoms.
 Choosing the right herb or formulation at the right dose can make a world of a difference in your symptoms.

-4) Bio-identical hormones: when you’ve made good strides in building your personal health regime, hormone therapy could prove to be a treatment that provides great relief and balance in symptoms tied to hormonal changes.
-There is no need to fear the use of hormones; proper application (based on testing that shows you are actually deficient along with you being symptomatic) can actually reduce many health risks, as well as improve your energy, moods, weight fluctuations, sleep and sense of vitality.
+- Bio-identical hormones: when you’ve made good strides in building your personal health regime, hormone therapy could prove to be a treatment that provides great relief and balance in symptoms tied to hormonal changes.
+There is no need to fear the use of hormones; proper application (based on testing that shows you are actually deficient along with being symptomatic) can actually reduce many health risks as well as improve your energy, moods, weight fluctuations, sleep and sense of vitality.
 After all, a deficiency in hormone production can be just as bothersome and risky as excess production – it’s all about balance!